 Every licensee shall obtain 15 PDH units during the renewal period.
 If a licensee exceeds the annual requirement in any renewal period, a maximum of 15 PDH units may be carried forward into the subsequent renewal period.
-Selection of courses and activities which meet the requirements of Rule .1702(4) of this Section is the responsibility of the licensee.
+Selection of courses and activities that meet the requirements of Rule .1702(4) of this Section is the responsibility of the licensee.
 Licensees may select courses other than those offered by sponsors.
-Post evaluation of courses may result in non-acceptance.
+Post evaluation of the courses may result in non-acceptance by the Board.
 PDH units may be earned as follows: